Aman-Singh-Walia/docket/README.md

 # Docket

-A task manager and todo list application, Which can be used to store your task and to set reminder of the tasks
+A task manager and todo list application, It can store your todos in local storage and reminds you about your tasks through notification

 ## Getting Started